Compound Interest

 What Is the Monthly Compound Interest Formula?

-CI = P(1 + (r/12) )12t - P. Where, P is the principal amount, r is the interest rate in decimal form, n = 12 (it means that the amount compounded 12 times in a year), and t is the time.
+The monthly compound interest formula is given as CI = P(1 + (r/12) )12t - P. Here, P is the principal (initial amount), r is the interest rate (for example if the rate is 12% then r = 12/100=0.12), n = 12 (as there are 12 months in a year), and t is the time.

-What Is the Daily Compound Interest Formula?
+What Is the Daily CI Formula?

-A = P (1 + r / 365)365 t, where P is the principal amount, r is the interest rate of interest in decimal form, n = 365 (it means that the amount compounded 365 times in a year), and t is the time.
+The daily CI formula is given as A = P (1 + r / 365)365 t, where P is the principal amount, r is the interest rate of interest in decimal form, n = 365 (it means that the amount compounded 365 times in a year), and t is the time.
+Here A gives the total amount (principal + interest).

 What Is the Future Value Compound Interest Formula?